All applications reviewed in their entirety

 NOTE: Written documentation of immunization status is needed with a nurse or doctor's signature (include the clinic site).
 The completed form is submitted to Boynton Health upon admission.

 All MLS students are required to complete an annual criminal background study during enrollment of the program.
 Completing the study is a requirement of Minnesota State Law and those who fail to cooperate with the request are not able to complete the clinical and/or fieldwork components of the degree program.
 It is the student’s responsibility to keep a copy of the criminal background study certificate.

 Learn more about the background studies

-Due to the hybrid and online delivery format of all Medical Laboratory Sciences (MLS) courses, all students in the MLS program must have consistent and reliable access to a computer and the Internet.
-Students in the MLS Program will need to maintain a minimum level of capacity and flexibility with computer equipment and other technological issues.
+Due to the hybrid and online delivery format of all MLS courses, all students in the MLS program must have consistent and reliable access to a computer and the Internet.
+Students in the MLS program will need to maintain a minimum level of capacity and flexibility with computer equipment and other technological issues.